Why Mercedes key work costs what it costs

 FBS4 (2014-present) — the hardest tier

 Mercedes introduced FBS4 cryptography with the W205 C-class generation and rolled it forward across the lineup.
-FBS4 is the hardest-to-program tier in mainstream automotive — the cryptography is genuinely robust and certain procedures (especially AKL on 2018+ AMG GT, 2020+ EQ-series, and some W223 S-class production windows) have remained dealer-only as of 2026.
+FBS4 is the hardest tier in mainstream automotive, and it is the point where the independent conversation stops rather than merely getting harder.

 Per the ALOA Master Automotive Locksmith credential standards, FBS4 work sits at the top tier of automotive locksmith complexity.
-Operators who advertise "all Mercedes" without specifying FBS-generation are operators to ask follow-up questions of.
+Operators who advertise "all Mercedes" without specifying FBS generation are operators to ask follow-up questions of — starting with what your VIN's FBS generation actually is.

 AMG and high-performance variants